-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Park and institutional land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
-Many transit properties are publicly owned and could therefore be the easiest to work with.
-The CRTI may be able to help apply for funding for tree plantings.
+While trees are not welcome in baseball diamonds and soccer pitches, there is frequently room along bleachers, and in picnic groves and parking lots for additional trees.
+Institutional property owners could be encouraged to plant more trees through tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more canopy.